 Proof Creation

-The node runs the task using the Nexus zkVM, performing the computation and generating a cryptographic proof that it was done correctly.
+The node runs the task using the Nexus zkVM and generates a cryptographic proof that the computation was executed correctly.

 4